 - 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a quest service. - 2.
-Day Future Professionals may receive services on Tuesday through Thursday.
+Day Future Professionals may receive services on Monday through Wednesday, if they are not on the Back On Track list.
 To receive a service, Future Professionals must do the following prior to starting the service: - a.
 Request the service from a Learning Leader. - b.
 Be scheduled off the service books by a Learning Leader. - c.
 Complete required pre-service consultation with a Learning Leader. - d.
 Pay for service supplies including perms, color, lightener, rinses, conditioning, etc. - e.
 Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
 School assignments and successful learning are the priority. - 3.
 Future Professionals may not receive personal services outside of their program scope of practice during scheduled hours. - 4.
 Future Professionals may not start Future Professional services until a consultation with a Learning Leader has been completed as required.